meShare Adds Voice Control with Amazon Alexa

 meShare Cameras Now Work with Amazon Alexa

-CHAMPAIGN, IL [June 21, 2018] -- meShare, the secure IoT platform for connected devices, announces compatibility with Amazon Alexa.
-Consumers that own Amazon Echo or Fire TV products can now use voice control to interact with their meShare cameras.
+CHAMPAIGN, IL [June 21, 2018] -- meShare, the secure IoT platform for connected devices, announces compatibility with Amazon Alexa. meShare users that own Amazon Echo or Fire TV products can now use voice control to interact with their devices.

 According to a 2018 report by NPR and Edison Research, 16 percent of Americans own a voice-activated smart speaker.
 By 2020, 75 percent of households will have at least one voice speaker and 50 percent of searches will be conducted via voice.

 "Voice-controlled devices are becoming the norm in users' homes," said Jasper Ruban, User Experience Researcher of meShare.
-"We're thrilled to provide flexible ways for customers to interact with their meShare cameras and monitor their home."
+"We're thrilled to provide flexible ways for customers to interact with their devices and monitor their home."

-Current meShare customers are advised to ensure their firmware is up to date.
+Current meShare Cloud users are advised to ensure the firmware of their devices is up to date.
 The meShare app will automatically prompt you if a new firmware update is available.
 Or you can visit the Support section of meShare's site for instructions on how to manually update the firmware.
 Then open the Amazon Alexa application.
 Via the menu, navigate to the Skills & Games section.
 Search skills for meShare and enable the meShare skill.
 Sign in using your meShare account credentials and add supported devices.

 From its inception in 2014, meShare’s goal is to create an IoT ecosystem with advanced AI features, big data analytics, and a strong network of devices, users, service providers, and more.
 With its data center in Champaign, IL, research and development team in Shenzhen and an innovation lab in Silicon Valley, meShare is one of the few platform companies that offers an open and compatible IoT ecosystem.
 For more information, please visit https://www.meshare.com/.